julielouie/daisy/README.md

     npm install
     ```

 3. Start the project.
-Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev
     ```

+4. Once started, you can view the application by opening http://localhost:3000 in your browser.